Does Homeowners Insurance Cover Water Damage From the Rain?

 Rain Damage that Causes Mold Growth

 Most policies exclude mold that develops after water damage, especially if it results from neglect or lack of prompt cleanup.
-For example, if damp walls after a storm are left untreated and mold spreads, the resulting damage usually won’t be covered.
+For example, if damp walls after a storm are left untreated and mold spreads, the resulting damage won’t be covered.

 Additional Insurance to Cover Rain Damage